The Women Of 'Southern Charm' Are Locking Things Down In Advance Of Hurricane Florence

 Kathryn Dennis luckily has an option for higher ground as she can head west to the Dennis family homestead in Moncks Corner, South Carolina.
 But it sounds like Naomie Olindo is staying put as she gets in a “last workout before Hurricane Florence” while also sharing the drink and oyster specials at her family’s restaurant, Nico, which was seen on the last season of Southern Charm.

-Be safe charmers and enjoy those Hurricane Beans!
+Be safe, charmers, and enjoy those Hurricane Beans!